 These colorful projects, which I call “Masterpiece Mosaics”, were a collaborative effort by my students in grades K through middle school.
 Each grade level created their own copy of a famous painting – six masterpieces in all, on display now through Christmas at our local art store.
 These were really pretty easy to do, and super FUN!
 We’re hoping they’ll command a high price at our school auction in the spring!

 Check out the rest of our Masterpiece Mosaics below, and see them on site along with their “originals” on my Teach Kids Art Facebook page.
-Then try it yourself by following the directions at the bottom of this post, or visit my Teachers Pay Teachers store to purchase and download a convenient pdf of this project with even more detailed instructions and step-by-step photos!
+Then try it yourself by following the directions at the bottom of this post, or visit my Teachers Pay Teachers store to purchase a convenient pdf of this project with even more detailed instructions and step-by-step photos!

 Materials for one Masterpiece Mosaic:

 - Inexpensive fine art poster (I ordered ours online from PosterRevolution.com, AllPosters.com, and Art.com – all one company, by the way!)

 - Card stock (black or white, depending on your print)